b1skit/GeometricModeling/README.txt

 A note on mesh sizes:
 ---------------------
-Unfortunately, I noticed some the Arm hand model (25,000 verts - https://www.cs.sfu.ca/~haoz/teaching/cmpt464/assign/a2/OBJ_files/armhand.obj) causes occasional out-of-memory crashes/freezes on my browser/PC.
+Unfortunately, I noticed the Arm hand model (25,000 verts - https://www.cs.sfu.ca/~haoz/teaching/cmpt464/assign/a2/OBJ_files/armhand.obj) causes occasional freezes/out-of-memory crashes on my browser/PC.
 If you encounter this, please choose a lower number of edges to decimate in a single pass, or test with a mesh with less vertices/a smaller memory footprint.

 I have done significant testing, and I believe this is an issue with the browser and my data structures, not a bug in the logic of my code.
 All of the other meshes provided in assignment 1 and 2 work perfectly.
 Additionally, subdivided meshes can also be decimated.
 The issue is due to my use of a 2D table to store edges.
 This table becomes very large for meshes with a large number of vertices.